apache/mxnet/example/multihost_training/README.md

 The parameters of the model needs to be shared with all hosts since multiple hosts are working together to train one model.
 To make this sharing efficient, the parameters are split across multiple hosts.
 A parameter server in each host stores a subset of parameters.
 At the end of every iteration, each host communicates with every other host to update all parameters of the model.

 ### Worker:
-Each host has a worker process which in each iteration fetches a batch of data, runs forward and backward pass on all GPUs the host, computes the parameter updates and sends those updates to the parameter servers in each host.
+Each host has a worker process which in each iteration fetches a batch of data, runs forward and backward pass on all GPUs in the host, computes the parameter updates and sends those updates to the parameter servers in each host.
 Since we have multiple workers to train the model, each worker only needs to train using 1/N part of the training data where N is the number of workers (which is same as the number of hosts).

 ### Scheduler:
 Scheduler is responsible for scheduling the workers and parameter servers.
 There is only one scheduler in the entire cluster.